 You’ll need to do some research to see what’s legal here, but people walking around the farmer’s market get hungry!
-You could make some stuff to order to sell to them to eat while they shop like foods on a stick, cotton candy, nachos, tacos, ice cream, lemonade, juices, popcorn, etc.
+You could make some stuff to order to sell to them to eat while they shop like hot dogs, nachos, tacos, cotton candy, ice cream lemonade, or popcorn.

 A lot of this stuff is super easy and does not take a lot of equipment either!
 Though you will need to likely have some kind of food permit from your state or county in order to sell made to order products like this.
 So, do your research.

 31.)
 Holiday Wreaths

 Feeling crafty?
 If you’ve got an abundance of natural materials on your homestead, then you could try making some holiday wreaths.
 While Christmas is the most notable “wreath occassion”, people buy decorative and festive wreaths for all kinds of holidays.
 This includes Easter, Halloween, Thanksgiving, etc.